eugenkiss/zwegat/README.md

     eugen owes
       polina 0.90
-      and spent 1.80

     wadim owes
       eugen 0.90
-      and spent 5.46

     polina owes
       wadim 4.57
-      and spent 4.57

 As you can see there are no redundant debts.
-The amount that is listed as "spent" is the amount of money that the person "owes himself" plus all the other debts of that person.
 A currency symbol is deliberately left out.